turakz/language_analyzer/README.txt

--once an input is processed, the shell will let you know whether or not it was valid or invalid based on 1. the grammars, and 2. the terminal, part of speech pairings that initialized the symbol_table used in the tokenization process.
+-once an input is processed, the shell will let you know whether or not it was valid or invalid based on 1. the grammars, and 2. the terminal, part of speech pairings that initialized the symbol_table used in the tokenization process. you can think of this as the current 'language' has a very, very finite set of possible words.

 -to close the program, provide the shell the string: "exit", and the shell will terminate.